OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

 directly to change these settings.

 1. Add OpenMDAO's channel to your config.
-Adding our channel ensures that during installation, conda will search for required packages using OpenMDAO packages that are hosted on the `binstar website <https://binstar.org/openmdao>`_.
+Adding our channel ensures that during installation, conda will search for required packages using OpenMDAO packages that are hosted on the `Binstar website <https://binstar.org/openmdao>`_.

    ::